dbcli/pgcli/docs/pages/asking_for_input.rst

 instance, it would be better to run them in the same thread as the other code.)

 The answer is to run the prompt_toolkit interface on top of the asyncio event loop.
-Prompting the user for input is as simple as calling :func:`~prompt_toolkit.shortcuts.prompt` with the `async_=True` argument.
+First we have to tell prompt_toolkit to use the asyncio event loop.
+Then prompting the user for input is as simple as calling :func:`~prompt_toolkit.shortcuts.prompt` with the `async_=True` argument.

 .. code:: python

     from prompt_toolkit import prompt
+    from prompt_toolkit.eventloop.defaults import use_asyncio_event_loop
     from prompt_toolkit.patch_stdout import patch_stdout

+    # Tell prompt_toolkit to use the asyncio event loop.
+    use_asyncio_event_loop()

     async def my_coroutine():
         while True: